infojam/alfama/data-structure/base/meta_indicators.md

 | meta_indicators |  TABLE | [create sql](https://github.com/infojam/alfama/blob/main/data-structure/SQL/meta_indicators.sql)  |  |

 ### description
+Holds the description and all meta data relating to an indicator.
+The values of the indicators are held in data_indicators.

 ### entities
 | COLUMN_NAME| DATA_TYPE| DESCRIPTION |EXAMPLE / NOTE